Sunday, June 7, 2009

 While waiting for your turn, you better take time to build your internal strength.

-There is such thing as 5 mins fame.
+There is such thing we call it "5 min's fame".
 We all know it well.

 Friday, March 6, 2009